 The EPBC Act regulates all actions relating to Commonwealth Heritage Places.
 These controls are described in the section of the plan dealing with the Statutory Planning Context.

 NSW State Heritage Register

-The Macquarie Lightstation Site is listed on the Precinct is also listed on:
+The Macquarie Lightstation Site is listed on the State Heritage Register (listing number 00677).

-- Schedule 3 of Woollahra LEP 1995; - -State Heritage Register (listing Nnumber 00677).

 Woollahra Local Environmental Plan 2014